Byron/bsuite/README.rst

 The lidar visualization tools consist of a locator which efficiently reads LAS files and displays them.
 Various options allow you to set a tradeoff between display performance and memory consumption.

-The lidar tools work for Maya 2008 to Maya 2013, on Linux and OSX.

 ====================
 Lidar Tools Features
 ====================